connery-io/connery-sdk/README.md

 Connery will handle the rest: isolated runtime, authorization, secret management, access management, audit logs, and other [vital features](#-features).**

-Many AI platforms are gaining momentum on the market — for instance, OpenAI with GPTs, LangChain, AI-powered chatbots, and agents.
+Many AI platforms are gaining momentum on the market — for instance, OpenAI GPTs, LangChain, AI-powered chatbots, and agents.

 To fully leverage the capabilities of these platforms, it's essential to connect them with the real world: